Deportation, Removal Orders, or Re-Entry Approval

 If you are a permanent resident and have received a deportation order, you should get in touch with experienced immigration lawyers to resolve the situation immediately.
 Unresolved issues may escalate and make it difficult for you to reside as a permanent resident in Canada.

 Once the authorized stay period expires, foreign nationals may be deported to their home countries in many circumstances.
 Non-compliance with the terms and conditions of the visit or stay extension without legal permission also makes them liable for being deported.
-Any foreign national found guilty of a criminal offence can also be deported.
+Any foreign national found guilty of a criminal offense can also be deported.

 People who have been denied refugee status

 If the refugee claim is denied, then the refugee applicants will be asked to exit Canada.
 Abandoning their claim or withdrawing their application for refugee status also makes them liable to be deported from Canada.
-If you are a refugee claimant who has received a deportation order, you can get in touch with an experienced immigration lawyer to assist you in making an appeal or bringing a motion in the Federal Court.
+If you are a refugee claimant who has received a deportation order, you can get in touch with an experienced immigration lawyer to assist you in making an appeal or bringing a motion to the Federal Court.

 Canadian citizens can be deported only in extreme circumstances.
 They can be extradited to another country if they are found accused or get convicted of any specific crimes in that country.